How to Test Your VPN Encryption and Security Levels in 2024

 wireshark encryption test 1

-• To start the data analysis process, you should find out a web page that is not secure.
+• To start the data analysis process, you should find a web page that is not secure.
 For instance, the site you choose should not contain ‘HTTPS’ in the web address.
 A secure web page would make it difficult for you to figure out the encryption vulnerabilities.

 • Now open WIRESHARK and click the “Capture” option shown at the top of the displayed page.
 After that, press “options.”